Rounding it up

 It’s interesting to compare this history of ancient debt cancellation to today’s handling of debt amidst the COVID-19 pandemic.
 The Canadian government hasn't exactly cancelled all debts, but they have put programs in place to defer mortgages and rent payments, halt eviction orders, and offer financial support to individuals and businesses affected by the pandemic.
 Although it might not be exactly the same as Hammurabi’s Mesopotamia, there’s an ancient precedent for the government to provide some form of debt relief in difficult times.

 Today, there are also debt settlement counselors who can work on your behalf to help you obtain debt forgiveness from your creditors.
-With a KOHO Premium account, for example, you can access a financial coach, who will help you create a plan to tackle your debt, and answer any other questions you may have with regard to credit, investing, budgeting, and more.
+With a KOHO Extra account, for example, you can access a financial coach, who will help you create a plan to tackle your debt, and answer any other questions you may have with regard to credit, investing, budgeting, and more.

 Lending in ancient Greece